 Situated along the banks of the Arno River in Florence, the Uffizi Gallery houses many pieces of priceless artwork dating from the Middle Ages to the modern-day.
 Originally founded and curated by the famous Medici family in the 1500s, the Uffizi Gallery was Europe’s first public art museum, and the works housed here are some of the most influential in Italian history.

-An absolute must for any art or history lovers out there, the Uffizi Gallery is home to famous masterpieces that you just can’t miss.
+An absolute must for any art or history lovers out there, the Uffizi Gallery is home to famous masterpieces that you just can’t miss on a small guided tour.
 The original collection from the Medici family itself has been expanded over the years.
 It now contains amazing work from famous artists, including Botticelli, Raphael, Titian, Giotto, Michelangelo, da Vinci, and more.
 This museum is one of the things you have to make time for while visiting Tuscany.
 It’s without a doubt one of the best art museums in the entire world.

 Hike Through the Alpi Apuane